Indian Institute of Geomagnetism

 Photo: Jovianeye, CC BY-SA 3.0.

 The Taj Mahal Palace is a heritage, five-star, luxury hotel in the Colaba area of Mumbai, Maharashtra, India, situated next to the Gateway of India.
-Built in the Indo-Saracenic style, it opened in 1903 as the Taj Mahal Hotel and has historically often been known simply as "The Taj".
+Built in the Indo-Saracenic style, it opened in 1903 as the Taj Mahal Hotel, and has historically often been known simply as "The Taj".
 The Taj Mahal Palace Hotel is situated 3½ km northeast of Indian Institute of Geomagnetism.

 Places in the Area

-Nearby places include Colaba and Fort and Nariman Point.
+Nearby places include Colaba and Nariman Point.

-Colaba and Fort
+Colaba

 Neighborhood